cdapio/hydrator-plugins/database-plugins/docs/Database-connector.md

-# Database Connector
+# Database Connection

 Description
 -----------
-This plugin can be used to browse and sample data from relational database using JDBC.
-This is a generic database connector plugin which may not handle some special case for certain special databases that have specific implementation of JDBC.
-Try to use those specific database connector plugins (e.g. oracle connector plugin) if they exist.
+Use this connection to access data in a relational database using JDBC.
+This is a generic database connection that might not handle some special cases for certain special databases that have a specific implementation of JDBC.
+Try to use those specific database connections
+(for example, MySQL, Oracle, Postgres, and SQL Server connections) if they exist.

 Properties
 ----------
-**Plugin Name:** Name of the JDBC plugin to use.
-This is the value of the 'name' key defined in the JSON file for the JDBC plugin.
+**Name:** Name of the connection.
+Connection names must be unique in a namespace.

+**Description:** Description of the connection.

+**JDBC Driver name:** Select the JDBC driver to use.

 **Connection String:** JDBC connection string including database name.